 - Mold and mildew growth, which affects your indoor air quality

 - Wood rot, which can ruin cabinetry and threaten the integrity of your floor and wall supports

 - Carpet or hard-surface flooring damage

 What If I Have a Leaky Faucet or Showerhead?

 Just because the water is dripping into a drain or basin, don't assume it's nothing to worry about.
 Over time, a leaky faucet can waste hundreds of gallons of water, cause your drain to rust and encourage mildew and mold growth.

 If you've spotted a leak or suspect one you can't find, call the national plumbing experts at ARS®/Rescue Rooter® right away.
-We offer 24-hour emergency plumbing service.
+We offer 7-day emergency plumbing service.
 This means that we are available to take your call anytime.